Skip to main content

 Decision Integrity Monitoring

-Escalation Risk Analysis
+Escalation Risk Assessment

 Flash War Latency Control

-FLAME architecture: deterministic latency injection middleware preventing autonomous escalation in multi-domain command environments.
-Implements Strategic Latency as a formal engineered system with 5-state Circuit Breaker and D(A, tier, domain) delay function.
-Patent submitted: U.S. Provisional 64/005,607.
-Published on Zenodo: DOI 10.5281/zenodo.19015618.
+FLAME: deterministic latency injection middleware preventing autonomous escalation in multi-domain command environments.
+5-state Circuit Breaker State Machine, Dynamic Delay Function D(A, tier, domain).
+Patent: U.S. Provisional 64/005,607.
+DOI: 10.5281/zenodo.19015618.

 Multi-Agent Trust Verification

-MAIVA architecture: Byzantine-resilient swarm trust aggregation with CUSUM-augmented detection, graduated escalation, and DoDD 3000.09 action gate classification.
-37 self-tests, TLA+ specification, sensitivity analysis.
+MAIVA: Byzantine-resilient swarm trust aggregation with CUSUM-augmented detection, graduated escalation, and DoDD 3000.09 action gate classification.
+37 self-tests, TLA+ specification.
 DOI: 10.5281/zenodo.19015517.

 Adversarial Deception-Aware Risk